Covariant action for M5 brane in nonrelativistic M-theory: Expansion of the world-volume action

-Therefore, upto quadratic order in the world-volume three form fluctuations, one finds\footnote{Notice that, the $ c^{3/2} $ scaling is an artefact of the M5 brane embedding we choose to work with.
+Combining \eqref{3.12}, \eqref{e32}, \eqref{ne34} and \eqref{ne35}, one finds\footnote{Notice that, the $ c^{3/2} $ scaling is an artefact of the M5 brane embedding we choose to work with.
 Each longitudinal component of the metric contributes a factor of $ c^2 $ to the determinant while the transverse metric components ($ \hat{g}_{ij} $) come along with a factor of $ c^{-1} $.
 While taking the determinant, they produce an over all factor of $ c^3 $ under the square root.}

 where $ \Pi^{ijk} $ are the transverse world-volume fluctuations of the M5 brane in the NR limit.

 Next, we consider the NR expansion of $ H^{\ast }H (\partial \phi)^2 $ corrections pertaining to the kinetic energy action (\ref{2.1}).
 A straightforward computation yields